-W. S. Sims (DE-1059) was laid down on 10 April 1967 by Avondale Shipyards, Inc., Westwego, La.; launched on 5 January 1969; sponsored by Mrs. Robert H. Hopkins; and commissioned on 3 January 1970, Comdr.
+W. S. Sims (DE-1059) was laid down on 10 April 1967 at Westwego, La., by Avondale Shipyards, Inc.; launched on 5 January 1969; sponsored by Mrs. Robert H. Hopkins; and commissioned on 3 January 1970, Cmdr.
 C. M. Plumly in command.

-Following an extended fitting-out period at the Charleston Naval Shipyard and a restricted availability at Jacksonville Shipyards for correction of minor construction faults, W. S. Sims became fully operational in June of 1970 and proceeded to Guantanamo Bay, Cuba, for shakedown training.
+Following an extended fitting-out period at the Charleston (S.C.)
+Naval Shipyard and a restricted availability at Jacksonville Shipyards for correction of minor construction faults, W. S. Sims became fully operational in June of 1970 and proceeded to Guantanamo Bay, Cuba, for shakedown training.
 After a two and one-half month post-shakedown availability at the Charleston Naval Shipyard to correct deficiencies uncovered during shakedown and to install additional equipment, W. S. Sims put to sea in November to evaluate the feasibility of installing the LAMPS (Light Airborne Multi-Purpose System).
-She was the first ship of her class to have a manned helicopter land on her deck; and, during the next four days, she successfully demonstrated the capability of these fine new ships to operate manned helicopters.
+She was the first ship of her class to have a manned helicopter land on her deck; and, during the next four days, she successfully demonstrated the capability of these new ships to operate manned helicopters.
 Upon completion of the testing, the escort proceeded to her home port, Mayport, Fla., for the holiday season.

 On 11 January 1971, W. S. Sims left Mayport with personnel from the Key West Testing and Evaluation Detachment embarked.
 The project consisted of six cruises, numbered 0 to 5, where W. S. Sims operated with various types of submarines in order to determine the capabilities and limitations of the installed long range underwater sound detection equipment.
 The tests continued throughout the year and took the escort to such ports as New Orleans; Fredriksted, St. Croix; San Juan, Puerto Rico; and Nassau, New Providence, Bahama Islands.